Ecommerce Automation Platform For Fashion: Kill Excel Sheets Now!6 min readReading Time: 5 minutes

 Here’s What You Need!

-VueTag is the answer to Fashion e-commerce automation.
+VueTag is the answer to Ecommerce Automation Platform For Fashion.
 VueTag uses Image Recognition to instantly help you digitize your catalog 10x faster than before with accurate product attribute tags like color, pattern, sleeve-length, style, neckline and more.
 Add to this, an automatically generated title and description for each one and you have taken your products from offline to online, faster than you’ve ever done before.
 The best news – no manual intervention, unless of course, you wish to review and edit and let the tool take the feedback and fix itself.

 Upload, review tags, publish and you’re done!
 Go online to offline in 3 easy steps.